-Most of the native plants have folklore associated with them that describes medicinal and magical uses, and the rowan or mountain ash has a great reputation of its protective properties.
+Most of the native plants have folklore associated with them that describes medicinal and magical uses, and the rowan or mountain ash has a great reputation for its protective properties.
 The wood and berries are used in a lot of folk-magic, and the living tree itself is believed to be a blessing.
 It is a plant of the fairy realm, and a protector of the dead.
 Like any magical tree, it is considered very bad luck to cut one down.

-The name rowan is derived from the Old Norse name for this tree, reynir, which literally means "to redden".
+The name rowan is derived from the Old Norse name for this tree, reynir, which literally means "to redden."

-Despite sometimes being called a mountain ash, it is not an ash at all, but a member of the rose family (Latin, Rosacae).
+Despite sometimes being called mountain ash, it is not ash at all, but a member of the rose family (Latin, Rosacae).
 The shape of its leaves, which are similar to the larger ash tree, have given cause to this name.

 Another name for this wonderful tree is quickbeam, which is derived from Old English; cwic-beám.

 I've been told that rowan berries have magical properties.